“WE STARTED THE TREND”

 On the surface being “first” sounds impressive, implying innovation and leadership.
 But upon reflection, it’s not.

-Google wasn’t the first search engine, the iPod wasn’t the first mp3 player, and DropBox wasn’t the first shared filesystem.
+Google wasn’t the first search engine, the iPod wasn’t the first mp3 player, DropBox wasn’t the first cloud filesystem, Lotus wasn’t the first spreadsheet, Dell wasn’t the first PC manufacturer, and Cisco didn’t invent the router.
 Yet they are the market leaders.
 Indeed, their market’s greatest innovators.

 Being first does imply innovation, but also faults and weakness.
 The first electric car, while impressively innovative, was pretty bad by most standards — short-range, sluggish, unattractive, and constantly in the repair shop.

 So too with software — “v1.0″ might imply novelty, but it also implies “buggy” and “incomplete.”
 Who wants their business to depend on a v1.0 product?

 Even if you consider WP Engine to be nothing more than an imitator of this competitor (we’re not, but that’s a story for another time), the electric car analogy is apt, because in fact we’re an improvement in almost every way.
 We’re not the first electric car; instead we’re Tesla.

 This competitor had 40 minutes of downtime last month; we had 0 (according to Pingdom, an unaffiliated 3rd-party).
 We’re 30% faster at delivering HTML (also Pingdom).
 Our security service is better — we guarantee cleanup of any hacks while this competitor simply claims they’ve never been hacked (though we’ve found malware in customers of theirs who switched to us).
 Our support is more responsive and knowledgable because we employ more WordPress experts per 1000 customers than anyone.

 Those are tangible competitive advantages; being “first” isn’t.